shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/oxygen/optimizing/doc.md

 title: "People and Managing Oxygen and Oxygenation at Optimizing stage (Cutting-edge technology adoption)"
 ---

+---
+layout: default
+title: "People and Managing Oxygen and Oxygenation at Optimizing stage (Cutting-edge technology adoption)"
+---
 ### People and Managing Oxygen and Oxygenation at Optimizing stage (Cutting-edge technology adoption)

 At the Optimizing stage (Cutting-edge technology adoption), cannabis cultivation owners experience highly advanced operations in terms of managing Oxygen and Oxygenation.
 The people working at this maturity stage benefit from cutting-edge technology, advanced data analytics, and efficient processes.
 The roles in the cultivation facility are more specialized, focusing on optimizing and fine-tuning oxygen management.